tapdata/tapdata-docs/docs/prerequisites/csv.md

 A comma-separated values (CSV) file is a delimited text file that uses a comma to separate values.
 Each line of the file is a data record.
 Each record consists of one or more fields, separated by separator (such as commas, semicolons, or tabs).

-Atlas-View supports reading CSV files stored on FTP, SFTP, SMB, or S3FS to meet a variety of data flow needs.
-This article describes how to connect to CSV data sources on Atlas-View
+TapView supports reading CSV files stored on FTP, SFTP, SMB, or S3FS to meet a variety of data flow needs.
+This article describes how to connect to CSV data sources on TapView

 ## Limitations
 - A connection only refers to a model (table).
 If there are multiple models, you need to create connection for each one separately.
-- If the headers of multiple files are inconsistent, Atlas-View uses the union as a model.
+- If the headers of multiple files are inconsistent, TapView uses the union as a model.
-- By default, Atlas-View checks for changes (such as adding or modifying) to the file every minute.
-Atlas-View synchronizes all files to accurately update the condition field when changes are detected.
+- By default, TapView checks for changes (such as adding or modifying) to the file every minute.
+TapView synchronizes all files to accurately update the condition field when changes are detected.
 However, synchronous deletion of files or data is not supported.
 - Data types that can be used in CSV files include BOOLEAN, DATETIME, INTEGER, NUMBER, STRING, and TEXT.